THE E.V.A INITIATIVE: EQUAL VEHICLES FOR ALL

 On the website, everyone can download the research and learn more about the project.

 But we didn’t stop there.
 We also created a print ad that literally shows how likely you are to survive a car crash.

-Overall, the campaign sparked a global conversation about equal road safety and even other carmakers embraced the initiative.
-But most importantly, over 17,000 people have downloaded the data so far, which gives hope that EVA will improve the safety of women in all cars.
+Overall, the campaign sparked a global conversation about equal road safety and other carmakers even embraced it.
+But most importantly, over 17,000 people have downloaded the data so far, which gives hope that EVA will continue to improve the safety of women in all cars.